chef/chef-workstation/www/content/workstation/chef_run.md

 [\[edit on GitHub\]](https://github.com/chef/chef-workstation/blob/master/www/content/workstation/chef_run.md)

-`chef-run` is a tool to execute ad-hoc tasks on one or more target nodes using Chef.
+chef-run is a tool to execute ad-hoc tasks on one or more target nodes using Chef Infra Client.
 To start with, familiarize yourself with `chef-run`'s arguments and flags by running `chef-run -h`.

 Apply a Resource to a Single Node over SSH